'Something for everyone' | Festivals, county fair will highlight Labor Day weekend events

 American Legion County Fair

-The 131st annual American Legion County Fair will be held Sept.
-3 through 9 at the Cambria County Fairgrounds, 833 N. Julian St., along old U.S. Route 219, one mile north of Ebensburg.
+The 131st annual American Legion County Fair will be held Sunday through Sept.
+9 at the Cambria County Fairgrounds, 833 N. Julian St., along old U.S. Route 219, one mile north of Ebensburg.

 Fairgoers will see farm equipment, animal displays, rides, food vendors and demolition derbies.